TimothyYe/skm/README.md

 ## Features

 * Create, List, Delete your SSH key(s)
-* Mange all your SSH keys by alias names
+* Manage all your SSH keys by alias names
 * Choose and set a default SSH key
 * Backup and restore all your SSH keys